As a running coach, I can confidently say that sprinting is one of the most versatile and effective tools in any runner’s training toolbox.

 Sprinting regulates fat-burning hormones.

-The Human Growth Hormone (HGH) plays a big role in your weight loss journey.
+The Human Growth Hormone (HGH) plays a significant role in your weight loss journey.

 What is it?

-It is a protein made by your pituitary gland, then secreted into your bloodstream.
+It is a protein produced by your pituitary gland and then secreted into your bloodstream.
 It is controlled by hormones in your hypothalamus gland.
-During exercise, the pituitary gland sends out bursts of HGH, which boosts your protein production and helps your body utilize fat more efficiently.
+During exercise, the pituitary gland releases bursts of HGH, which stimulates protein production and enhances the body’s ability to utilize fat more efficiently.

 The medication is quite powerful and can produce unpleasant and even harmful side effects.